-This annual report is compiled in accordance with Section 46 of the Local government: Municipal Systems Act (No.32 of 2000) and Section 121 of the Local Government: Municipal Finance Management Act (No.56 of 2003).
+This Annual Report is compiled in accordance with Section 46 of the Local government: Municipal Systems Act (No.32 of 2000) and Section 121 of the Local Government: Municipal Finance Management Act (No.56 of 2003).

-It is with great appreciation and pleasure that I submit this annual report for the 2016/17 financial year.
-This is the first annual report of our Council's term of office and it is a privilege to convey the Council's message on our vision and achievements of the Municipal Integrated Development Plan.
+It is with great appreciation and pleasure that I submit this Annual Report for the 2016/17 financial year.
+This is the first Annual Report of our Council's term of office and it is a privilege to convey the Council's message on our vision and achievements of the municipal Integrated Development Plan.

-This report contains valuable information on the municipal area of Laingsburg as well as the functions and operations of the municipality.
-The information is valuable for government, the municipality, businesses and organisations who want to invest and do business in Laingsburg.
-It also serve to inform local business and community organisations in Laingsburg.
+This report contains valuable information on the municipal area of Laingsburg as well as the functions and operations of the Municipality.
+The information is valuable for government, the Municipality, businesses and organisations who want to invest and do business in Laingsburg.
+It also serves to inform local business and community organisations in Laingsburg.

 Our vision is "A municipality of choice where people comes first".
-Our mission is "to function as a community focused municipality by rendering effective basic services promoting local economic development, consulting communities in the processes of the Council creating a save social environment where people can thrive".
+Our mission is "To function as a community focused municipality by rendering effective basic services promoting local economic development, consulting communities in the processes of the Council creating a save social environment where people can thrive".

 I am proud of the Laingsburg Municipality and our achievements during the year.
-The municipality provides quality municipal services of very good standards that can be compared with the best in SA.
+The Municipality provides quality municipal services of very good standards that can be compared with the best in SA.
 New infrastructure is still being installed, with the objective of contributing to the general welfare of all our inhabitants, an also to make us proud "Laingsburgers".
 We might be a small town, but we can be a beautiful and the friendliest town.

-The strategic objectives of our municipality as set out in our Integrated Development Plan (IDP) ensures that the municipality have an integrated service delivery approach which is aligned with the budget, and performance management system of the municipality
+The strategic objectives of our Municipality as set out in our Integrated Development Plan (IDP) ensures that the Municipality have an integrated service delivery approach which is aligned with the budget, and performance management system of the Municipality as it is simultaneously aligned with the relevant national, provincial and local strategies including the: